-Quantitative monitoring efforts were conducted at the restoration site, at the adjacent Otay Mesa High School site, and at the J26 complex reference pool site (Table 2; Figures 3, 4, and 5), and were focused on measuring specific characteristics pertaining to achievement of success criteria, as outlined in the Vernal Pool Restoration Plan (Appendix A).
-A vernal pool monitoring protocol protocol was developed to guide the programmatic monitoring process established for the efficient and biologically sound monitoring of the Vista del Mar Elementary Project in association with other vernal pool restoration projects in progress or planned on Otay Mesa (Appendix D).
-Vernal pool monitoring is generally necessitated by frequent access to vernal pool complexes for the purpose of data collection.
+A vernal pool monitoring protocol was developed to guide the programmatic monitoring process established for the efficient and biologically sound monitoring of the Vista del Mar Elementary Project in association with other vernal pool restoration projects in progress or planned on Otay Mesa (Appendix C).
+Vernal pool monitoring generally requires frequent access to vernal pool complexes for the purpose of data collection.
 Vernal pool ecosystems are sensitive to disturbance; therefore, limited access to monitoring and control pools is desirable.
-In accordance with the programmatic Biological Opinion developed for State Route 11, Otay Mesa East Port of Entry, Otay Crossing Commerce Park and Otay Business Park, the USFWS recommended that a common reference pool complex be chosen for many, if not all, vernal pool restoration projects on the Otay Mesa.
-The J-26 complex (Figures 2 and 5) was identified as one of the last remaining naturally functioning vernal pool complexes on the mesa that is reasonably accessible and would provide acceptable baseline vernal pool functions to be used as a reference for most restoration projects on the mesa.
-Monitoring data will be housed with the San Diego Management and Monitoring Program's (SDMMP) South Coast Multi Taxa database (www.mtx.sdmmp.com).
+In accordance with the programmatic BO developed for State Route 11, Otay Mesa East Port of Entry, Otay Crossing Commerce Park and Otay Business Park, the USFWS recommended that a common reference pool complex be chosen for many, if not all, vernal pool restoration projects on the Otay Mesa.
+The J26 complex reference site (Figure 2 and Figure 5) was identified as one of the last remaining naturally functioning vernal pool complexes on the mesa that is reasonably accessible and would provide acceptable baseline vernal pool functions to be used as a reference for most restoration projects on the mesa.
+Monitoring data will be housed within the San Diego Management and Monitoring Program (SDMMP) South Coast Multi Taxa database.
 The development of this database is in progress and data entry will be coordinated directly with SDMMP.
+In addition to vernal pools, Year 4 monitoring also included quantitative monitoring of the upland habitat areas surrounding the pools.
+Quantitative upland habitat monitoring was conducted on the restoration site and the adjacent SYHS reference site.
+Details of the monitoring methods are included below.